 The new Conservative government followed through on the commitment and started claiming it was giving £10 billion, giving the NHS what it asked for, and more.

 The government’s “£10 billion” spending claim can’t be taken at face value

-The government claims that it’s putting an extra £10 billion into the NHS, more than NHS executives have asked for.
+The government has previously claimed that it’s putting an extra £10 billion into the NHS by 2020/21, more than NHS executives have asked for.